A 101 guide to one of the most versatile and powerful BJJ submissions.

 2. Break your opponent’s posture

 - Knee pull.
-When you lock a trap triangle, pull your knees toward your chest.
-Doing so will cause your opponent’s head to move forward and break his posture.
+Once you have an initial triangle, bring your knees to your chest.
+This will make your opponent’s head go forward and undermine their posture.

 - Head pull.
-If you see your opponent trying to get up and create a proper posture, the easiest way to prevent him is to grab his head.
-Grab the crown of your opponent’s head with both hands and pull him down.
+If your opponent tries to get up and create a proper posture, grab his head.
+Ensure that both of your hands are behind your opponent’s head and pull him towards your belly.

 In this demonstration from Rener Gracie, he explains that breaking your opponent’s posture to prepare for the triangle should happen early as soon as you sense they’re getting ready: